 Usually, the minimum number of years of service as a senior civil judge is five years for the judicial officer to be considered for accelerated promotion to the cadre of district judge.
-However, in some states, the five year period is counted after the successful completion of officiating period (two years).
+However, in some states, , the five year period is counted after the successful completion of officiating period (two years).
 In some other states, there is no minimum number of years of service in the cadre of senior civil judges for the judicial officer to be eligible for accelerated promotion.

 Cadre Eligibility criteria

-Civil Judge to Senior Civil Judge The judicial officer should be in service as a
+Civil Judge to Senior Civil Judge The judicial officer must have served in the

-Civil Judge
+cadre of Civil Judges (Junior Division) for

+not less than five years.

 Principle: Merit cum seniority

 Senior Civil Judge to District Judge Regular Promotion: The judicial officer

-should be in service as a Civil Judge (Senior

-Division).
+must have served in the cadre for not less

+than two years.

 Principle: Merit cum seniority

 Accelerated Promotion: The judicial officer

-should be in service as a Civil Judge (Senior
+must have served in the cadre for not less

-Division) for minimum of five years.
+than five years.

 Principle: Merit